 On July 1, EPA promulgated an interim final rule making inflation adjustments to the civil penalties under statutes it administers.
 The adjustments are required by statute.
 The new amounts apply to violations that occurred after November 2, 2015 and that are assessed after August 1, 2016, which is the effective date of the rule.

-The rule has a handy table to locate the new penalty amounts, but to give you some sense, the maximum civil penalty for Clean Water Act violations, which… More
+The rule has a handy table to locate the new penalty amounts,… More

 On Wednesday, EPA published certain amendments to the Mercury and Air Toxics Standards in the Federal Register.
 EPA describes most of the changes as “technical corrections,” but there is one important substantive change.
 EPA has deleted the affirmative defense for violations caused by equipment malfunctions.

-The change follows EPA’s 2015 SIP call requiring states to delete affirmative defenses for violations related to startup, shutdown, or malfunction events.
-As we noted then, the culprit is the decision in NRDC… More
+The change follows EPA’s 2015 SIP call requiring states to delete affirmative defenses for violations related to startup, shutdown, or malfunction events. … More

 It is well-known that the “economic benefit of noncompliance” is one of the factors to be evaluated in setting penalties under the Clean Water Act.
 Thus, it is not surprising that, after an oil spill at Citgo’s facility in Lake Charles, Louisiana, the 5th Circuit Court of Appeals was unhappy when the District Court “did not quantify the economic gain to Citgo, finding it virtually impossible to do so given the evidence.”
-The 5th Circuit directed the District Court… More
+The 5th Circuit directed the District Court to “consider its analysis of the [penalty] factors afresh after making a reasonable approximately of economic benefit.”… More

 On Wednesday, EPA provided notice of its new “eDisclosure Portal”.
 Going forward, self-disclosures under EPA’s Audit Policy and its Small Business Compliance Policy will be made via the web-based portal.